-Front Axle Reserve Capacity in Pounds: On the sample label, this value is given as 83 pounds (38 kgs).
-Does this mean that you are limited to adding only 83 pounds (38 kgs) of accessories to the front end capacity?
+Front Axle Reserve Capacity in Pounds (kgs): If this value is given as 83 pounds (38 kgs) on the label, does this mean that you are limited to adding only 83 pounds (38 kgs) of accessories to the front end capacity?
 Not exactly.
 This says that you can load 83 pounds (38 kgs) of options on the front axle, add 150 pound (68 kgs) passengers to all seating positions, and add evenly distributed cargo in the box without exceeding the GAWR F.